 - A.1.
+General.
 This code applies to commercial weights; that is, weights used in connection with commercial weighing devices. - A.2.
+Exceptions.
 This code does not apply to test weights or to other "standards" of mass. - A.3.
-See also General Code requirements.
+Additional Code Requirements.
+In addition to the requirements of this code, Weights shall meet the requirements of Section 1.10.
+General Code.